Go Back

 For the pickled radishes:

-• 12 oz small radishes *about 18-20
+• 12 oz small radishes, thinly sliced *about 18-20

-• ¼ cup thinly sliced white onion
+• ¼ cup white onion, thinly sliced

 • 2 tablespoons coconut sugar